-Top 7 Productivity Apps for the Self-Employed
+Top Productivity Apps for Self Employed

 Task management app Todoist is an organization master for independent professionals on the go.
 Create projects along with task to-do lists, sub-tasks, and color-coded priorities.
 Todoist is a cloud-based service, so it will integrate wherever you have it enabled, whether that’s your tablet, smartwatch, or Gmail or Outlook inbox.

-Monitor Social Media
+2. Automate Social Media

 Maintaining an active social media presence can be an essential part of your marketing strategy, but monitoring your accounts can also cut into valuable time.
 Use Buffer to create a queue of posts for all your social networks for the day, week, or beyond.
 Customize messages for each account, pick the time and date you want your posts to go live, or let Buffer decide when to post.

-Simplify Daily Tasks
+3. Manage Daily Tasks

 Imagine if after a big networking event you automatically received an email reminder to follow up with your new contacts, or if your work hours were seamlessly logged in a spreadsheet each day.
 IFTTT—short for If This, Then That—automates daily tasks by acting as a messenger between services and apps you use every day like Dropbox, Google Drive, social media accounts, and Todoist.
 IFTTT uses ‘Applets,’ combinations of triggers and actions, to complete tasks you set up.
 Choose from existing Applets or create your own to start optimizing your workflow.